 Haruta and Maki drift apart in the Ossan's Love: Love or Death movie.

-Ossan's Love: Love or Dead is the movie sequel of the popular Japanese BL drama, Ossan's Love.
-This action comedy takes place a year after the original series, where the protagonist returns home after spending a year abroad.
-However, there's a hostile takeover of his workplace, leading to increasingly hectic events.
-His relationship also goes through a dramatic change, and the couple's love for each other may not endure the latest hardships.
+Ossan's Love: Love or Dead is the movie sequel to the famous Japanese BL drama.
+This action comedy takes place a year after the original series.
+The protagonist is a realtor who returns home after spending a year abroad.
+However, there's a hostile takeover of his workplace, leading to increasingly chaotic events.
+His relationship also experiences a dramatic change, and the couple's love for each other may not endure the latest hardships.

-Story-wise, Ossan's Love: Love or Dead is a total mess, with an outlandish plot that muddles its intended message.
+Story-wise, Ossan's Love: Love or Dead is a total mess.
+The plot feels too outlandish, the new characters are superfluous, and the writing seems severely dumbed down.
+The film is a disappointing sequel.
 Nonetheless, there's plenty of boisterous energy and slapstick humour that you will recognize from the original drama.
-When the Ossan's Love movie chooses to be serious, it is capable of delivering deep and powerful emotions that I wished we saw more of.
+When Ossan's Love movie chooses to be serious, it can deliver deep emotions that I wish we saw more of.

 Ossan's Love: Love or Dead Movie Summary